 We all have these vampires in our homes, and unfortunately they are not the sparkly ones.
 So how do we get rid of them – especially when our neighborhood werewolf is not around?
 Unplug!

 Some things need to stay on.
 If you are on pins and needles waiting for the next episode of New Girl to record (and who isn’t?), then you need to keep that DVR plugged in, but you can always unplug it when you go on vacation or when your favorite shows are on hiatus.

 Personally, I like to have my appliances, or anything else that needs to be plugged in, plugged into power strips.
 That way I can turn off a bunch at once without crawling around furniture to unplug them.
 Not only can I ensure the vampires are at bay, but this way they also are safe from power surges and lightning.

-Myth no. 2: Older homes are less energy-efficient than new homes.
+Green living myth no. 2: Older homes are less energy-efficient than new homes.

 Once again, false.

 Let’s take a look at homes built in the last decade.
 Homes are now averaging bigger square footages, which uses way more energy to maintain.
 They are also chock-full of energy sucking electronics, so what we can do is make sure we are using every available resource to make our appliances run as efficiently as possible.